Infection Control, Hand Hygiene, PPE, and Linen

 Missing isolation sign or suppliesAsk the nurse before entering

 Personal protective equipment (PPE) is chosen by expected exposure.
-Gloves are used when contact with body fluids, mucous membranes, non-intact skin, or contaminated items is likely.
+Gloves are used for likely contact with body fluids, mucous membranes, non-intact skin, or contaminated items.
 A gown protects clothing when splashing or heavy contact is likely.
-A mask, eye protection, face shield, or respirator may be required by the resident's transmission precautions.
+A mask, goggles, face shield, or respirator may be required by transmission precautions.

-For common exam sequencing, don PPE from cleanest to most task-contact: gown, mask or respirator, eye protection, then gloves.
-Remove contaminated PPE carefully, usually gloves first, then eye protection, gown, and mask or respirator, with hand hygiene immediately after removal and any time hands become contaminated.
-The principle matters more than memorizing a rhyme: do not touch your face, clean clothing, doorknobs, charting device, or clean supplies with contaminated gloves.
+Following CDC sequencing, don from cleanest to most contact-prone: gown, then mask or respirator, then goggles or face shield, then gloves (pull glove cuffs over the gown wrists).
+To doff, remove the dirtiest items first: gloves, then goggles or face shield, then gown, then mask or respirator, performing hand hygiene immediately after removal and any time hands become contaminated.
+The principle outranks the rhyme: never touch your face, clean clothing, doorknobs, a charting device, or clean supplies with contaminated gloves.

 Linen without cross-contamination

-Linen handling is a frequent trap because the wrong action may look efficient.
-Keep clean linen away from the uniform and resident's soiled surfaces.
-Bring only what is needed into the room.
-Do not shake linen, because shaking can spread microorganisms into the air.
+Linen handling is a frequent trap because a wrong action can look efficient.
+Keep clean linen away from the uniform and the resident's soiled surfaces, and bring only what is needed into the room; once linen enters the room it cannot be returned to the clean cart.
+Do not shake linen, because shaking aerosolizes microorganisms.
 Do not place soiled linen on the floor, overbed table, chair, or another resident's bed.
-Roll the soiled side inward and place it in the correct laundry bag or hamper according to facility policy.
+Roll the soiled side inward and bag it in the correct hamper at the point of use according to facility policy.

 For an occupied bed, keep the resident safe and covered while changing one side at a time.
-Raise the bed to working height if allowed, lock wheels, use side rails according to the care plan, and lower the bed when finished.
-If linen is wet with urine, stool, blood, drainage, or vomit, use gloves and protect the resident's skin from further moisture exposure.
+Raise the bed to working height if allowed, lock the wheels, use side rails per the care plan, and lower the bed when finished.
+If linen is wet with urine, stool, blood, drainage, or vomit, wear gloves and protect the resident's skin from further moisture.

 Exam decision rules